Welcome to the land of mental arithmetic!

 A 15% federal Goods and Services Tax (GST) is applicable to all transactions in Canada, with the exception of basic food items.

 In addition, most provinces apply a provincial sales tax.
 This provincial tax varies between provinces.
-For example:

 British Columbia: 7%